luspi/photoqt/INSTALL.md

 #### NOTE

-Exiv2 can be compiled with support for the BMFF format.
-Note that there is the possibility that BMFF support may be the subject of patent rights.
-PhotoQt will by default opt-in to reading this format (if supported by Exiv2).
-If you prefer to not include support for this format in PhotoQt simply set the `EXIV2_ENABLE_BMFF` CMake option to `OFF`.
+Before Exiv2 v0.28.0, when compiled with support for the BMFF format, then this would need to be explicitely enabled, due to concern for patent rights.
+Starting with Exiv2 v0.28.0, this is enabled by default as long as the build of Exiv2 supports it.
+For older versions of Exiv2, you can explicitely disable support for the BMFF format by setting the `WITH_EXIV2_ENABLE_BMFF` CMake option to `OFF`.

 ## ADDITIONAL IMAGE FORMATS